Bulliung

 • 🧠 Lasting psychological consequences for victims

-• 👫 The phenomenon affects both girls and boys, across all social classes
+• 👫 The phenomenon affects girls and boys, across all social classes

 Share this post now!